ALL THE TIME IN THE WORLD

 The credits, liner notes, and lyrics had been carefully typed by Dan and organized into folders; I only had to copy and paste the text into the package.
 When I opened the file for the last track, “Birds,” my heart skipped a beat.
 At the top of the page, Dan had typed, “For Jeanie, my one true love.”

-As soon as I read that, I knew I’d finally found that last see you later note.
+As soon as I read that, I knew I’d finally found that last message.
 I cried so hard I had to wrap my arms around my body to hold it together.
 I called Rebecca the next day and said, “I found Dan’s note.”

 “Where was it?” she asked.